ysrtech/OpenMage_FollowupEmails/QUICK_START.md

 - Total emails sent
 - Active status
 - Active date range

+### Send Retroactive Emails
+**Path:** `Customer > Email Followups > Send Retroactive Emails`

+Use this tool to apply an existing autoresponder retroactively to past events:
+- Select an autoresponder (its event, template, and delays are used)
+- Enter `Days Ago` (e.g., 10)
+- Click "Process Retroactive Emails"
+- Emails are queued based on the original event date plus configured delays; if that time is already in the past, they are scheduled to send now.

+### Email Tracking and Mailgun Integration (optional)

+- If the `FreeLunchLabs_MailGun` module is enabled, sent follow-up emails store the Mailgun email ID and the Events grid shows a "View Tracking" link for each sent item.
+- If Mailgun is not enabled, you can still track opens/clicks by enabling `Enable Email Tracking` under `System > Configuration > Customer > Email Followups > Configuration`.
+- After enabling new integrations or updating the module, flush Magento caches.

 ### Configuration
 **Path:** `System > Configuration > Email Autoresponders`